 Dog crates are essential for any pet owners’ sanity and the comfort of their canine companion.
-Crates help housebreak and potty train puppies, serve as a safe method of transportation should you be travelling with your pet, and offer a secure place to confine pets when you leave the house or have guests over.
+Crates help housebreak and potty train puppies, serve as a safe method of transportation should you be traveling with your pet, and offer a secure place to confine pets when you leave the house or have guests over.
 In addition, they also act as a comfortable sanctuary for your dog to relax and sleep in.
-If you’re looking for dog crates for small dogs or large breeds, you’ll find them all here!
+If you’re looking for best dog crates for small dogs or large breeds, you’ll find them all here!

 However, choose the wrong dog crate, and the results can be anything from mildly annoying to downright disastrous.
 If you misjudge the size, your dog won’t fit inside comfortably.
 Select something low-quality, and you’ll find your money wasted when your pooch manages to break out and chew up everything in sight.
 A poor dog crate is a whole new hassle and expense all on its own.

 |36 x 23 x 25 inches||18.2 pounds||Metal||Yes||Double door||Plastic liner pan